-- 1) Fixed payer natural gas commodity swaps, to hedge the variability of cash flows related to fixed price agreements with Members or Project Participants in which the Corporation is obligated to pay the NYMEX-Henry Hub monthly settlement price in exchange for a fixed price paid by the Member or Project Participant, for an agreed upon term and based on predetermined monthly settlement volumes.
-The fixed payer swaps are with various counterparties who are obligated to pay the NYMEX-Henry Hub monthly settlement prices in exchange for fixed prices paid by the Corporation, based on identical terms in the fixed price agreements. - 2) Fixed receiver natural gas commodity swaps, to hedge the fair value of Prepaid Natural Gas Purchase Agreements, entered into in conjunction with the Series 2006 A, B, & C Gas Project Revenue Bonds, the Series 2017 A Gas Project Revenue Bonds, and the Series 2018 Gas Project Revenue Bonds, in which the Corporation has prepaid for certain volumes of natural gas at certain delivery points based on a fixed price.
-The fixed receiver swaps are with a single counterparty who is obligated to pay fixed prices in exchange for payment by the Corporation of the first of the month Index prices for gas at the various delivery points, based on identical terms in the J. Aron 2006A&B, 2006C, 2017, and 2018 Purchase Agreements.
+- 1) Fixed payer natural gas commodity swaps, to hedge the variability of cash flows related to fixed price agreements with Members in which the Corporation is obligated to pay the NYMEX-Henry Hub monthly settlement price in exchange for a fixed price paid by the Member, for an agreed upon term and based on predetermined monthly settlement volumes.
+The fixed payer swaps are with a counterparty who is obligated to pay the NYMEX-Henry Hub monthly settlement prices in exchange for fixed prices paid by the Corporation, based on identical terms in the fixed price agreements. - 2) Fixed receiver natural gas commodity swaps, to hedge the fair value of Prepaid Natural Gas Purchase Agreements, entered into in conjunction with the Series 2006A, B, & C Gas Project Revenue Bonds, the Series 2017A Gas Project Revenue Bonds, the Series 2018 Gas Project Revenue Bonds, and the Series 2021A Gas Project Revenue Bonds, in which the Corporation has prepaid for certain volumes of natural gas at certain delivery points based on a fixed price.
+The fixed receiver swaps are with a single counterparty who is obligated to pay fixed prices in exchange for payment by the Corporation of the first of the month Index prices for gas at the various delivery points, based on identical terms in the J. Aron 2006A&B, 2006C, 2017A, and 2018 Purchase Agreements.
+The fixed receiver swaps are with two counterparties who are obligated to pay fixed prices in exchange for payment by the Corporation of the first of the month Index prices for gas at the various delivery points, based on identical terms in the 2021A Purchase Agreements.